MobasirSarkar/moby-starter/README.md

 # or
 pnpm dev
 # or
-bun dev
+bun run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3007](http://localhost:3007) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.